-Seminole Pumpkin (Cucurbita moschata)
+Seminole Pumpkin (Cucurbita moschata)Regular price $16.95

-A vine type, the Seminole Pumpkin is a prolific producer and grows many pumpkins of various sizes and shapes even on a single vine.
+A vine type, the Seminole Pumpkin is a prolific producer and growing as many as 80 pumpkins on a single vine!
 Some look like traditional pumpkins, some looks like gourds, while others resemble butternut squashes.
 Flavor, texture, color, and shape are all very similar to butternut squash.
-Flowers are also edible and are often prepared filled with meat or veggies.
+Flowers are also edible and can be prepared filled with meat or veggies.

 Seminole Pumpkin is one of our favorite annual plants to grow in the Sow Exotic food forest.
 Extremely heat tolerant and low-maintenance, Seminole Pumpkin plants thrive throughout the hot rainy summer.
 We plant every year in early summer, when it's raining heavily, harvest in the fall/winter, and enjoy Seminole Pumpkins all year long.
 Fruit can weigh up to around 10 lbs and lasts for up to a year at room temperature.